tzolov/apache-spark-build-pipeline/README.md

 * Start a container with the latest image: `docker run -t -i tzolov/apache-spark-build-pipeline /bin/bash`

 ### Create Spark RPM
-You can use the `build_rpm.sh` utility script or manually update the git reposityr, build spark locally with Deb option enabled and coverte the deb packages into rpm using the `alien` tool.
+`Step by step instructions to build and generate Spark rpm` section below provides detail instructions of how to build a Spark RPM by hand.
+Tthe [build_rpm.sh](/build_rpm.sh) utility authomate and simplify the build process.

-#### Use the build_rpm.sh helper script
+#### Build Spark RPM with the build_rpm.sh script
-The build_rpm.sh script authomates the rpm build process.
-The script takes `<hadoop version>` and `<spark branch\tag>` input parameters and stores the generated rpm in `/rpm/<hadoop version>` folder.
-Note: scripts deletes and clones the /spark folders every time it is run.
+The [build_rpm.sh](/build_rpm.sh) script takes 2 input arguments `<Hadoop Version>` and `<Spark Branch\Tag>`.
+Then it clones a new copy Spark git project, builds a Spark DEB package and converts it into RPM.
+The RPM is stored in the `/rpm/<hadoop version>` folder.
+(Note: On each run this scripts deletes and clones again the /spark repository!)

 Example usages: